Explore Oil Refinery Equipment: Basics, Explanation, and Key Facts

 How does refinery equipment improve safety?

-Safety is enhanced through pressure-rated designs, automated shutdown systems, and continuous monitoring of operating conditions.
+Through pressure-rated designs, automated shutdown systems, and continuous monitoring of operating conditions.

 Why are heat exchangers important?